aukkawut/aukkawut/README.md

 I don't think you are supposed to be here but welcome.
 Not that I don't want you here but you might better not stay here.
 There is nothing useful here.
 You can leave and do something productive.
 Maybe take some rest.
 Still here?
 Ok then.

 My name is Aukkawut Ammartayakun.
-I'm an undergraduate student at Worcester Polytechnic Institute (WPI) majoring data science.
+I'm a Ph.D student in Data Science and Engineering at University of Tennessee, Knoxville (UTK).

-More information on [https://users.wpi.edu/~aammartayakun](https://users.wpi.edu/~aammartayakun) which surprisingly, will redirect you to my github site.
+More information on [https://aukkawut.github.io](https://aukkawut.github.io) which surprisingly, will redirect you to my github site.

 I work on a lot on the machine learning related stuff.
 Partly because it is in the trending and I need to make money.
 However, the main goal is to satisfy my need to understand things.